 - GEOSmart is ideal for continuous, unattended monitoring and can deliver readings in real time.

 - Only one signal cable per borehole, quicker installation and simplified connection to the data logger.

 - Less post processing in the monitoring software resulting in the reduction of possible calculation errors.

 - Quicker and easier installation as segments can be installed in any order.

 - GEOSmart can be removed at the end of the project and redeployed on new applications.

 - Compact and convenient shipping in a 72 x 72 x 32cm box that can be installed on site by one person.

-The system contains a number of sensor nodes in a vertical string installed in either Schedule 40 PVC or in 70mm inclinometer casing.
+The GEOSmart system contains several sensor nodes in a vertical string installed in either Schedule 40 PVC or in a 70mm inclinometer casing.
 The pipe or casing provides access for subsurface measurements.
 The joints between each sensor are robust, allowing the system to maintain a consistent orientation of all the nodes, regardless of whether it is installed in PVC pipe or ABS inclinometer casing.

 The pipe or casing is typically installed in a vertical borehole that passes through a suspected zone of movement.
 The nodes are spaced 0.6 metres apart and provide a reading resolution similar to a traversing probe.
 The system spans the zone of movement and when the ground moves, the pipe/casing moves with it, changing the inclination of the nodes inside.

 Inclination measurements from the nodes are processed to provide graphs of the casing profile and changes in the profile.
-Changes indicate displacement (movement).
-The GEOSmart system is connected to a data acquisition system, and readings are transmitted to processing software that can trigger alarms based on displacements or rate of change.
+A change in profile may indicate displacement or movement.
+The GEOSmart system is connected to a data acquisition system, and readings are transmitted to processing software triggering alarms based on displacements or rate of change.